FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 Above additions are mainly in the latest version.

-In this thread the ideas, discoveries, issues,fixes and improvements are being discussed :
+In this thread the ideas, discoveries, issues, fixes and improvements are being discussed :

 https://retropie.org.uk/forum/topic/29682/development-of-module-script-generator-for-lr-mess-and-mame-standalone

+( @DTEAM is helping a lot ! )

 # How to install :